 The EMA guideline insists on establishing HBELs which will be used while evaluating the risks of possible carryover contamination of residual active substances through medicinal product.
 Thus, for pharmaceutical manufacturing facilities or Contract Manufacturing Organization (CMO), derivation and establishment of Permitted Daily Exposure (PDE) also known as Acceptable Daily Exposure (ADE) has become an integral part of cleaning validation program to comply with various Regulatory or cGMP requirements.

-The potential risk of cross contamination can be controlled or restricted by use of PDE/ADE values derived by scientific and toxicological risk assessment of clinical and non-clinical data.
-The PDE calculation involves steps like hazard identification through structured and strategized literature search, identification of critical effects, establishment of NOEL/NOAEL for critical effects and application of adjustment factors including bioavailability correction factors for route to route extrapolation as per the EMA, 2014, ICH Q3C, ISPE and VICH GL18.
+The potential risk of cross-contamination can be controlled or restricted by the use of PDE/ADE values derived by a scientific and toxicological risk assessment of clinical and non-clinical data.
+The PDE calculation involves steps like hazard identification through structured and strategized literature search, identification of critical effects, establishment of NOEL/NOAEL for critical effects and application of adjustment factors including bioavailability correction factors for a route to route extrapolation as per the EMA, 2014, ICH Q3C, ISPE and VICH GL18.
 The PDE/ADE values are used in cleaning validation in manufacturing facilities to further determine the maximum acceptable carryover (MACO values).
 The PDE/ADE values of most hazardous substances like cytotoxic drugs, hormones and steroids etc., also help in determination of dedicated and separate equipment and facilities.

 Occupational Exposure Limit (OEL) Calculations and OEL Banding

-Although not mandated for pharmaceuticals, the OEL calculation has been recommended by Occupational Safety and Health Administration (OSHA) and several other Agencies including American Conference of Governmental Industrial Hygienists (ACGIH), National Institutes of Occupational Safety and Health (NIOSH), Japan Society for Occupational Health (JSOH) and European Chemical Agency (ECHA).
+Although not mandated for pharmaceuticals, the OEL calculation has been recommended by the Occupational Safety and Health Administration (OSHA) and several other Agencies including the American Conference of Governmental Industrial Hygienists (ACGIH), National Institutes of Occupational Safety and Health (NIOSH), Japan Society for Occupational Health (JSOH) and European Chemical Agency (ECHA).

-- PDE calculation in compliance with EMA/CHMP/CVMP/SWP/169430/2012
+- PDE calculation in compliance with EMA/CHMP/CVMP/SWP/169430/2012.

-- PDE reports approved by board certified (DABT / ERT) and experienced toxicologists
+- PDE reports approved by board-certified (DABT / ERT) and experienced toxicologists.

-- Sound scientific knowledge and experience in identification of critical effects, point of departures (PODs), no-observed-adverse-effect level (NOAEL) or no observed effect level (NOEL) and lowest-observed-adverse-effect-level (LOAEL) from most appropriate non-clinical / clinical studies.
+- Sound scientific knowledge and experience in identification of critical effects, point of departures (PODs), the no-observed-adverse-effect level (NOAEL) or no observed effect level (NOEL) and lowest-observed-adverse-effect-level (LOAEL) from most appropriate non-clinical / clinical studies.